DUI 101: Misdemeanor Charge for DUI

 Don't give up!
 Just because you have been arrested for driving under the influence, it doesn't necessarily mean that you will be convicted of a DUI misdemeanor.
 A DUI attorney can determine if possible challenges may help you beat your DUI misdemeanor charge.

-Some possible ways to beat your DUI misdemeanor charge may include challenging your DUI arrest or BAC test and challenging the police officer's questioning or testimony.
+Some potential ways to beat your DUI misdemeanor charge may include challenging your DUI arrest, BAC test, and challenging the police officer's questioning or testimony.
 Plea bargaining may also be an option.

 Expungement of DUI Misdemeanors

 In some states, when a certain amount of time has passed after your conviction, your DUI lawyer may be able to have your DUI misdemeanor conviction erased from your criminal record.